Skip to Content

 This is why it is important to be seen by an audiologist if you suspect anything.
 They will test your hearing, analyse the severity, diagnose the loss, and tailor treatment to your specific needs.

-Here are the degrees of hearing loss and what it means for you:
+Here are the degrees of hearing loss and what they mean for you:

 • Mild: You may hear some speech, but softer sounds or speech from a distance will be difficult to hear.